Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Generate a 6-point agenda for a 20-minute presentation covering the key themes in these sources.”

-Design: Dark background, six items displayed as minimal icon-text pairs in a 2×3 grid.
-Use simple line icons (not clip art) in #3B82F6.
+Design: A dark background with six items displayed as minimal icon-text pairs in a 2×3 grid.
+Simple line icons (not clip art) are used in #3B82F6.
 Each agenda item is one to three words.
-This slide should take the audience three seconds to scan.
+The slide should be scannable by the audience in approximately three seconds.

 Slide 3: Market Size Data